siddharth101/event_validation/README.md

 The repo can be installed with pip, i.e. `pip install .`

-Alternatively, use conda environment (on CIT) `/home/dqr/.conda/envs/event_valid`
+Alternatively, use conda environment (on CIT) `/home/dqr/mambaforge/envs/event_valid/`

 ## Usage

 To create an event, an example command is given in `event_example.sh` script.

-EV forms website is created using Flask.
-The script to run the website is `home/dqr/bin/start-gunicorn`.
+Event validation forms website is created using Flask.
+The script to run the website is `/home/dqr/bin/start-gunicorn`.

 ## Contact